HannerLab/MDMAPR/README.md

 ```

-## Example on how to add systemCalculatedThresholdValue and systemCalculatedCqValue to results_Table and standardCurveResults_Table files.
+## Example on how to add systemCalculatedThresholdValue and systemCalculatedCqValue to the results_Table and standardCurveResults_Table files.
-User can also add userProvidedCqValue to the file by setting calculateUserProvidedCq parameter to "Yes".
-If user wants system to calculate userProvidedCqValue they must provide userProvidedThresholdValue's in the file.
+The results_Table and standardCurveResults_Table files must have the formatted fluorescence data already input in the file in order for the addThresholdCq function to work.
+Users can also use the addThresholdCq function to add the userProvidedCqValue's to the file by setting the calculateUserProvidedCq parameter to "Yes".
+The userProvidedThresholdValue's must be provided in the results_Table and standardCurveResults_Table in order for the addThresholdCq function to calculate the userProvidedCqValue's.

 ``` r
 library(MDMAPR)